You’ll Know Exactly Where to Sell by the End of This

 Can Invest $30-100/Month:

-Go with Shopify using their 90-day free trial.
-The $1/month for three months deal is insane.
+Go with Shopify using their promotional trial (3 days free, then 3 months at $1/month for eligible new users).
 Build during the trial, launch, scale.
 When ready to upgrade, $39/month gives you everything.

 Selling Handmade: